n8willis/kernall/lettermodel.md

 There are some unique properties of the method in comparison with other systems.
-For instance, the cadence tables produce their minimal right-side bearings on A, K, R, T, W, X, and Y, but not on L.  It is also interesting that the bearings of the capitals are incremented by a fixed amount, rather than scaled.
+For instance, the cadence tables produce their minimal right sidebearings on A, K, R, T, W, X, and Y, but not on L.  It is also interesting that the bearings of the capitals are incremented by a fixed amount, rather than scaled.